What makes math problems hard for reinforcement learning: a case study: Andrews--Curtis conjecture

 is the shortest presentation, up to AC-equivalence, that eludes all attempts at length reduction.
 This presentation is a part of an infinite series of potential counterexamples by Akbulut and Kirby \cite{Akbulut--Kirby}:

-$\AK(2)$ has length 11 and has been established as AC-trivial \cite{genetic} whereas $\AK(3)$ is the aforementioned presentation with length 13.
+$\AK(2)$ has length 11 and has been established to be AC-trivial \cite{genetic}, whereas $\AK(3)$ is the aforementioned presentation with length 13.

-In over two decades since the first utilization of search algorithms \cite{genetic, bfs-ac}, only unsuccessful attempts have been made to trivialize $\AK(3)$ with different variants of breadth-first search algorithm using an increasing amount of computational resources \cite{Bowman-McCaul, krawiec2016distance, Panteleev-Ushakov}.
+In over two decades since the first utilization of search algorithms \cite{genetic, bfs-ac}, all attempts to trivialize $\AK(3)$ using different variants of breadth-first search algorithms, even with increasing amount of computational resources, have failed \cite{Bowman-McCaul, krawiec2016distance, Panteleev-Ushakov}.
 Notably, \cite{Panteleev-Ushakov} found that no sequence of AC-moves that allows relator lengths to increase up to 20 trivializes $\AK(3)$.
-This lack of success could be interpreted as suggestive evidence that $\AK(3)$ might be a counterexample to the Andrews--Curtis conjecture.
+This persistent lack of success could be interpreted as suggestive evidence that $\AK(3)$ might be a counterexample to the Andrews--Curtis conjecture.

 However, recent works by Bridson and Lishak have shown that there exist AC-trivializable balanced presentations, for which the number of AC-moves in a trivializing sequence is bounded below by a superexponential function of the length of the presentation \cite{Bridson, Lishak}.
 Roughly speaking, for these presentations, if the sum of word lengths is $k$, the number of AC-moves required to trivialize the presentation is at least $\Delta (\lfloor \log_2 k \rfloor)$ where $\Delta \colon \mathbb{N} \to \mathbb{N}$ is defined recursively as $\Delta(0) = 2$ and $\Delta (j) = 2^{\Delta(j-1)}$ for $j \geq 1$.
 In particular, $\Delta (\lfloor \log_2 (13) \rfloor) = 65536$, whereas presentations trivialized by the aforementioned search algorithms have AC sequences of length less than $1000$.
-While $\AK(3)$ is itself not a member of the family of examples studied by Bridson and Lishak, their findings challenge the view it as a counterexample.
-Their work also underscores the necessity of employing search methods that are more efficient than breadth-first search.
+Although $\AK(3)$ is itself not amongst the presentations studied by Bridson and Lishak, their findings challenge the inclination to view $\AK(3)$ as a counterexample.
+Their work further highlights the need for novel approaches to study the Andrews-Curtis conjecture.

+One approach, which we explore in this paper, is to use compositions of AC-moves instead of AC-moves themselves to solve potential counterexamples of the conjecture.
+The main motivation here being that while a presentation may require a superexponential number of AC-moves to trivialize, the number of composed moves, which we call ``supermoves", may be much smaller.
+As an example, consider the following \emph{substitution} move which comes from \cite{BurnsI}, \footnote{A much larger class of ``supermoves" called ``elementary M-transformations" was studied in \cite{BurnsI}.
+However, these moves are infinite in number and are hence not suitable for classical search techniques.
+In \cref{sec:algo}, we propose an alternative method to discover new supermoves using deep learning methods.}